 Eucalypt forests and woodlands containing blue gum (Eucalyptus tereticornis), narrow-leaved red ironbark (E. crebra), poplar box (E. populnea) and narrow-leaved grey box (E. woollsiana) grow on the flat plains and low ridges surrounding the lake.
 Thick patches of white cypress pine (Callitris glaucophylla) or brigalow (Acacia harpophylla) occur where soils are suitable and wilga trees (Geijera parviflora) are common.
 Wild flowers blossom through the understorey and among the grass in warmer months after rain.
 Tree orchids (Cymbidium canaliculatum), the braid fern (Platyzoma microphyllum) and some of the native grasses are plants now uncommon in the area due to agricultural development.

-In addition to its wetlands, the forests, woodlands and grasslands of the conservation park provide secure habitats for many species of birds and animals in a region which has been extensively cleared.
+In addition to its wetlands, the forests, woodlands and grasslands of the regional park provide secure habitats for many species of birds and animals in a region which has been extensively cleared.

 Eastern grey kangaroos graze open areas while red-necked wallabies and swamp wallabies keep to thicker cover.
 Koalas find a home in the poplar box and river red gums, while lace monitors (Varanus varius) and spotted monitors (Varanus panoptes) are regularly seen foraging around the lake's edges.
 Many kinds of legless lizards, geckos, skinks and other kinds of reptiles find cover under rocks, logs and loose bark.
 Of the 56 reptiles recorded in the park, the golden-tailed gecko and the common death adder are listed as near threatened.